Norwegian Army: Hans Majestets Kongens Garde (Garden)

-Hans Majestet Kongens Garde is a light infantry battalion based in Oslo at Huseby camp.
+Hans Majestet Kongens Garde is a light infantry regiment based in Oslo at Huseby camp.
 The main task of Garden is to protect the King and the royal family in peace, crisis and war.

 After the terrorist attack in 2011, the unit also functions as a defence force in Norway’s capital Oslo and will assist the police when needed.

 Brigade Nord

-Brigade Nord is the Norwegian Army's only major combat formation.
-Brigade Nord is the northernmost combat brigade in NATO and has the capabilities to plan, lead and implement operations with support from other branches of the Norwegian Defence Forces.
+Brigade Nord is one of the Norwegian Army's combat brigades.
 The brigade is formed primarily around three all-arms battlegroups.

-2012 White Paper

-According to the Norwegian MoD 2012 White Paper the Brigade Nord maneuver elements will be reorganised.
-Telemark Bataljonen and The Armoured Battalion will be organized as two near identical mechanized battalions composed mainly of contract personnel, but with some conscripts.
-The 2nd Battalion will be developed in the light infantry role, composed mainly of conscript personnel.
-The brigade will be equipped with organic air defence assets.
-The reorganization is intended to provide the brigade with 2 continuously combat ready battlegroups.
+Finnmark Brigade

+The Finnmark Brigade (Finnmarksbrigaden) is responsible for safeguarding Norway's northernmost territories and the land border with Russia.
+The brigade formally replaced the former Finnmark Land Command (Finnmark Landforsvar) when it was disbanded 20 August 2025.

+The Finnmark Brigade is planned as a fully fledged combat brigade with light infantry, artillery with air-defence elements, engineers, intelligence and support units.
+According to the government’s long-term defence plan, the brigade is to reach a high level of operational capability by 2032.